james-middleton/Family-Handbook/README.md

 * Summer School

 ###How it works
 The Forum runs an active Facebook group.
 It also meets six times a year.
 Dates are set each half term so that as many people as possible can attend.
 Dates are announced in News & Views (http://www.darlinghurst.uk/information/).
-Meetings take place at the school during the week, usually between 1.30pm and 3.15pm,
+Meetings take place at the school during the week, usually between 1.30pm and 3.15pm.

 ###Contact the Forum
 You can find the [Darlinghurst Community Group](https://m.facebook.com/groups/DarlinghurstCF/) on Facebook.

-If you are not on Facebook and would like to join the Forum, or would like to raise an issue for discussion without becoming a member, email principal@darlinghurst.co.uk
+If you are not on Facebook and would like to join the Forum, or would like to raise an issue for discussion without becoming a member, [email Mrs Patrick](principal@darlinghurst.co.uk).

 ##Workshops for parents